+- Make a call, end a call, or answer an incoming call. - Give OnStar Hands-Free Calling voice commands.

+14-2 OnStar

-- Make a call, end a call, or answer an incoming call. - Give OnStar Hands-Free Calling voice commands. - Give OnStar Turn-by-Turn Navigation voice commands.
-Requires a specific OnStar subscription plan. - Obtain the WiFi network name, or Service Set Identifier or SSID, and passphrase (if equipped).
+- Give OnStar Turn-by-Turn Navigation voice commands.
+Requires the available Directions & Connections service plan. - Obtain the WiFi network name, or Service Set Identifier or SSID, and passphrase (if equipped).

-Press to connect to a live Advisor to:
+Press of to connect to a live Advisor to:

 - Verify account information or update contact information. - Get driving directions.
-Requires a specific OnStar subscription plan..

-- Receive On-Demand

-Diagnostics for a check of the vehicle's key operating systems.

-- · Receive Roadside Assistance.

-- Manage WiFi Settings (if equipped).
+Requires the available Directions & Connections service plan. - Receive On-Demand Diagnostics for a check of the vehicle's key operating systems. - Receive Roadside Assistance. - Manage WiFi Settings (if equipped).